alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging-01.basic.md

 ### Content PCASM

-Content PCASM is any data that can offer better than 50-50 certainty regarding the value of any given bit of the plaintext message content. ("content")
+Content PCASM is any data that can offer better than 50-50 certainty regarding the value of any given bit of the plaintext message content ("content").

 ### Size PCASM